My struggle with acne is personal, and if you’re already reading this - so is probably yours.

 Papules acne occur when those small, clogged hair openings (called comedones) become inflamed.
 While a normal comedone transforms into a blackhead or a whitehead, papules acne are a real ‘pain in the, eh, behind’ because the inflammation can spread through an entire area, leaving the skin red, bumpy, and painful to the touch.

 Imagine a blemish becoming a hundred times worse.
-These acnes form tiny, numerous pimples which can’t be burst or cleaned elegantly.
+These acne form tiny, numerous pimples which can’t be burst or cleaned elegantly.
 In fact, trying to do so often results in intense pain, because a large surface of the skin has already been damaged.
 What’s worse, rubbing the area usually spreads the infection to healthy skin, because the ‘wildfire’ is actually caused by Propionibacterium acnes, a common microscopic skin resident.

 This bacterium is one of the most abundant creatures living on our skin, but it’s usually dormant.
 However, when hair follicles become clogged and filled with oil, they basically resemble huge pizza joints for the Propionibacterium acnes.
 Suddenly, the little critters have the feast of their lives, and thanks to the abundance of skin oil (i.e. ‘bacterium pizza’) they multiply like crazy and never want to stop.
 (Yeah, it’s pretty much like Black Friday for bacteria.)
 This makes the hair follicles become bruised, red, and finally burst.

 These explosions of bacteria and oil spread over the surrounding skin, making it inflamed, bumpy and sore.
 Dermatologists call these tiny bumps papules, hence the name papules acne.
+They're awful as is, but what makes matters even worse is that they can leave scars too.

 Sigh.
 The ‘usual’ papules acne can grow big and bulging, effectively transforming itself into super-acne, a so-called acne nodule.
 Both papules and nodules form due to blockage of the hair follicle, but nodules become clogged much deeper in the skin and resemble small ‘hills’ over the usually normal, smooth skin terrain.
 That’s because the follicle wall actually bursts under the pressure of the infected material, which then spills into the surrounding dermis - thereby forming a nodule.
 (Think of an underground water explosion, only a lot nastier and super gross.)